GuillaumeDua/CppShelf/docs/details/indexes/ag_index.md

 ## Details

-Considering the following aggregate type, and associated value :
+Unless otherwise specified, the following aggregate type - and associated value - will be used in the examples below:

 ```cpp
 struct type_0{ int i = 0; char c = 'a'; };